 - 2-108 Hazardous Materials

 Employers must comply with occupational safety and health standards established by federal and state laws.
 State laws require all employers to provide a safe place of employment, reasonably free from danger to life or health and to maintain a written Injury and Illness Prevention Program (IIPP).

-The Caltrans Safety Manual lists safety policies and procedures, provides a centralized reference to operational safety advisories, and standardizes procedures for reporting employee occupational injuries, vehicular accidents, and claims against Caltrans.
+The Caltrans Safety and Health Manual (Safety Manual) lists safety policies and procedures, provides a centralized reference to operational safety advisories, and standardizes procedures for reporting employee occupational injuries, vehicular accidents, and claims against Caltrans.
 The construction Code of Safe Practices (COSP), along with the Caltrans Safety Manual, defines standard safety practices for employees involved with inspecting construction activities and operations.
 The construction COSP is applicable only to Caltrans personnel performing duties in accordance with their job description.
-The contractor is responsible for means and methods to complete the work, is required to provide for public safety, and to provide safe access to Caltrans employees.
+The contractor is responsible for means and methods to complete the work, and is required to provide for public safety and to provide safe access to Caltrans employees.
 Contractors and subcontractors follow the prime contractor’s IIPP and COSP.
 If a subcontractor’s IIPP and COSP are more stringent, the subcontractor must follow its own IIPP and COSP.

 Federal Highway Administration requirements, the Standard Specifications, and contract standard special provisions establish compliance with safety regulations as a contract requirement.

 Districts are responsible for safety on Caltrans construction projects.